-Subsequent to the quarter ended March 31, 2024, the Company announced that it had entered into the Share Purchase Agreements, pursuant to which Steppe Gold will sell the Tres Cruces Project owned by its subsidiary, ATC, to Boroo Singapore for approximately CAD\$12 million in cash, which is higher than the carrying value of the net assets of ATC, payable over 18 months beginning as of the Closing Date (as defined in the Share Purchase Agreements).
+On April 11, 2024, the Company announced that it had entered into the share purchase agreements, which were later amended and restated on July 30, 2024, pursuant to which the Company would sell the Tres Cruces Project owned by its subsidiary, ATC, to Boroo Singapore for CAD\$11.7 million in cash, which is higher than the carrying value of the net assets of ATC, payable over 18 months beginning as of the Closing Date (as defined in the A&R Share Purchase Agreements).

-Pursuant to the Share Purchase Agreements, it has been agreed that the sale of the Tres Cruces Project will be carried out through the acquisition by Boroo Singapore of Anacortes' wholly-owned subsidiaries, T.C.
+Pursuant to the A&R Share Purchase Agreements, it was agreed that the sale of the Tres Cruces Project would be carried out through the acquisition by Boroo Singapore of Anacortes' wholly-owned subsidiaries, T.C.
 Mining Inc. and 687211 British Columbia Ltd., which collectively own 100% of the issued and outstanding shares of ATC, with the Company retaining ownership of Anacortes and its remaining subsidiaries.

 The proposed acquisition of Boroo Gold and its gold producing assets is anticipated to further enhance the Company's status as Mongolia's premier precious metals company.
-Specifically, the Proposed Transaction is expected to provide the Company with a multi-asset gold producer with a strong base and focus on Mongolia, provide for increased production and provide strong cash flow and increased financial strength to service the Phase 2 Expansion (as defined below) debt and project financing.
+Specifically, the Boroo Gold Transaction is expected to provide the Company with a multi-asset gold producer with a strong base and focus on Mongolia, provide for increased production and provide strong cash flow and increased financial strength to service the Phase 2 Expansion (Note 6) debt and project financing.
 The Tres Cruces Project is located nearby other gold producing assets owned by Boroo Singapore in Peru.